olimorris/pyscoutfm/README.md

 For the purposes of this section, I'll show you how you can go from zero to having a rated list of players from FM.

-1. Firstly, and for reference, to see a list of the commands available to you with PyScoutFM, run:
+1. Firstly, and for reference, to see a list of the commands and options available to you at any step of the way with PyScoutFM, append `--help` to a command.
+For example:

 ```sh
 pyscoutfm --help